 agroexportavocados.com Listed by threeam Ransomware Group

-On June 12, 2026, the ransomware group known as threeam added agroexportavocados.com to its leak site, confirming that it had exfiltrated internal files from Agro Industrial Exportadora SA de CV, a Mexican company that buys, processes, and sells fruit and vegetables.
+On June 12, 2026, the ransomware group known as threeam added agroexportavocados.com to its leak site, claiming that it had exfiltrated internal files from Agro Industrial Exportadora SA de CV, a Mexican company that buys, processes, and sells fruit and vegetables.

 Public reporting indicates the company, also known as AGRIEXP, was hit by a ransomware attack in which attackers copied internal documents before encrypting systems.
 The data exposed consists of internal files; the exact volume and full list of contents have not been publicly detailed.
 No confirmed count of affected individuals has been released, leaving customers, suppliers, and employees uncertain whether their personal information sits inside the stolen archive.
 The leak site listing appeared on an onion domain tracked by ransomware.live, a detail that matches the group’s standard publication method.